on the front page of The Jewell Record.

 The movement, which has been underway the past three weeks, for the purchase of land from H. K. Gronbech to be deeded to Jewell troop No. 1, Boy Scouts of America, has made fair progress and promises to be a success.

 This movement for the purchase of this land was instigated by Mrs. C. A. Strong of California, when she was here on her annual visit about three weeks ago.
-Being very greatly interested in the Boy Scout movement and wishing to assist the Jewell troop in a substatial way, she made the very liveral offer of erecting and equippping a suitable building for the exclusive use of the Boy Scouts, contingent upon the Jewell citizens purchasing and deeding to the Jewell troop suitable grounds of adequate size and convenient location.
+Being very greatly interested in the Boy Scout movement and wishing to assist the Jewell troop in a substantial way, she made the very liberal offer of erecting and equippping a suitable building for the exclusive use of the Boy Scouts, contingent upon the Jewell citizens purchasing and deeding to the Jewell troop suitable grounds of adequate size and convenient location.
 The land decided upon for this purpose is owned by H. K. Gronbech and lays immediately west of the new part of the city park recently purchased by the town.

 The option on the land which the Jewell citizens contemplate buying expired last Saturday, but Mr. Gronbech very kindly extended the time to August 22nd, by which time the full amount of the necessary amount will undoubtedly be pledged, enabling the committee to conplete the purchase of the land and commence the erection of the new building.